- Individuals & Families

 For most people, hearing is central to communication, and communication is central to human interaction.
 However, for people with hearing loss, communicating in a hearing world can be challenging and isolating.
 This is at the heart of DeafHear’s Vision of an inclusive society where Deaf and Hard of Hearing people are fully integrated, with equality of opportunity and participation.
 It is our role to make this vision a reality by promoting the equal rights of Deaf and Hard of Hearing people and enhancing their life opportunities.

 Access to goods and services is governed by certain laws, in particular the Equal Status Act and the Disability Act.
 The Equal Status Act states that it is illegal to discriminate on 9 possible grounds, one of which is ’disability’.
 The Disability Act places responsibility on service providers to make ’reasonable accommodation’ for people with disabilities.
 As such, the Act does not convey an absolute right to full access to all services, but the onus is on the service provider to demonstrate that they have made a reasonable effort to accommodate people with disabilities.

-Access for deaf and hard of hearing people can be realised through a combination of modifications of the physical environment, the use of assistive technology, and most important of all, through people: well trained staff and/or interpreters and speedtext operators.
+Access for Deaf and Hard of Hearing people can be realised through a combination of modifications of the physical environment, the use of assistive technology, and most important of all, through people: well trained staff and/or interpreters, lip speakers and SpeedText operators.